 ★★★★★ Practical information I can use

 The book has practical information I can use.
 I love to learn new things and optimize my work and the book helped me out.”

 ★★★★★ Thanks for opening my mind

-“The book has been extremely helpful in getting me thinking about different aspects of my role in different ways.
+“The book has been extremely helpful in getting me thinking about different aspects of my role.
 Thanks for opening my mind and providing valuable tips.”